Thursday, June 13, 2019

 There is also a difference in Dan 9:27, see the end part of Ezekiel's Temple.

-Septuagint should be used where its texts better match the NT, and the Masoretic Text where its texts better match the NT.
+Septuagint should be used where its texts better match the quotes in NT, and the Masoretic Text where its texts better match the quotes in NT.

 See also in Why You Should Use the Septuagint (time 43:5146:04) why the Septuagint most times is more accurate and reliable than the Masoretic Text.